CorinaMurg/playwright-inspector/README.md

-# Hello 🐺 QA Wolf! 👋

-I'm Corina.

-This project is my solution to the take-home assignment for the QA Engineer role.
-Specifically, it answers the following prompt:
-- Edit the `index.js` file in this project to go to [Hacker News/newest](https://news.ycombinator.com/newest) and validate that the first 100 articles are sorted from newest to oldest.

-## How to get it started
+# 🎭 Playwright Inspector

+## Hey there!
+This is a small "how cool is Playwright" project.

+## Tech Stack
+- JavaScript
+- TypeScript
+- NodeJS
+- Playwright
+- Express

+## Additional Tools
+- node readline (for command line interactions)
+- axios (for HTTP requests)
+- json2csv (for converting JSON data to CSV files)

+## What Does It Do?
+A lot!
+- **Automated Sorting Verification**: Checks that the Hacker News latest articles are displayed in descending order
+- **Express Server Integration**: A lightweight server setup to manage download requests
+- **Command Line Interaction**: Users can interact with the program via the command line to perform checks and request downloads
+- **CSV Data Export**: Saves the timestamp data as a CSV file (for the skeptic in all of us 😉)

+## Getting Started
-1. Install node modules: `npm i`
+1. **Install Node Modules**: Run `npm i` to install all dependencies.

-2. Run script: `npm run build:start`
+2. **Run the Script**: Execute `npm run build:start` to start the server and begin interacting with the application.

-## Contact

-This project was fun, fun, fun.
-And an opportunity to learn a few more JavaScript tricks along the way.
-Thank you for it, and looking forward to hearing back from you!
-For any questions, feel free to reach me at [corina.murg@gmail.com](mailto:corina.murg@gmail.com).
+Explore how you can use Playwright to automate web tasks and manage data exports with ease!